Stories

 “We are the most popular food stall at the Regatta”

 Dr. S. Bharati Reddy is a gastroenterologist, recognized for both research and clinical work.
-In 2008, she received a Specialist of the Year Award from the Royal College of Physicians and Surgeons of Canada.
+In 2008, she received a Specialist of the Year award from the Royal College of Physicians and Surgeons of Canada.

 Food Newfoundlanders Change Culture Hindu Tample Trade Taste Leisure Indian Food